Q ANZAC 100: Memories for a New Generation

 - Events and performances to foster new understanding and conversations about Queensland’s WWI experiences.

-Q ANZAC 100: Memories for a New Generation will commence in early 2014.
+Q ANZAC 100: Memories for a New Generation commenced in early 2014.

-For more information about the activities and events currently planned for Queenslanders, or workshops and professional development opportunities for heritage sector worker and volunteers, please visit the Q ANZAC 100: Memories For a New Generation program section of this website.
+For more information about the activities and events currently planned for Queenslanders, or workshops and professional development opportunities for heritage sector worker and volunteers, please visit the Q ANZAC 100: Memories For a New Generation program page.